Jahannam: Sufism

-"O God!
-If I worship You for fear of Hell, burn me in Hell, and if I worship You in hope of Paradise, exclude me from Paradise.
-But if I worship You for Your Own sake, grudge me not Your everlasting Beauty".

 Similarly, Bāyazīd Basṭāmī (d.
 234/848) proclaimed the fire of "God's love" burns a thousand times more intensely than hellfire.

-Others did not take literally the Quran's verses on Paradise and Hell as physical places where believers are rewarded with pleasure and sinners tortured with pain.
+Others did not take literally the Quran's verses on paradise and hell as physical places where believers are rewarded with pleasure and sinners tortured with pain.
 According to ibn ʿArabī, Hell and Paradise are psychological states of the soul manifested after its separation from the body.

-He believed Hell and Paradise are only the distance or closeness from God, respectively, in the mind of resurrectant.
-The torments of Hell wrong-doers endure are actually their conception of their distance from God, created by their sinful indulgence in their earthly desires and the illusion of things other than God as existent.
+He believed hell and paradise are only the distance or closeness from God, respectively, in the mind of resurrectant.
+The torments of hell wrong-doers endure are actually their conception of their distance from God, created by their sinful indulgence in their earthly desires and the illusion of things other than God as existent.
 But distance from God is also only illusory, because everything other than God is an illusion, since "everything is a form of the degrees of the Divine Existence".
 So in fact, Hell and Paradise are just as real as the current world, which is unreal in comparison to God.

 Many ideas attributed Ibn Arabi have been rejected by Wahhabis.
 For example, Ahmad ibn Idris debated in detail with the ex-Wahhabi Nasir al-Kubaybi about sins committed by him and his students, and deviations that are said to have been propagated by Ibn Arabi.
 For Ahmad ibn Idris, Nasir al-Kubaybi explained that no human except the Prophet is protected from sins, and he also said that individuals' actions are to be judged in line with Qur'an and Sunnah only, and regarding Ibn Arabi, he fiercely defended the stance that Ibn Arabi was a Muslim of sound faith and whatever contradicted this was in fact not from him.

-Many other prominent Sufis too had more conventional attitudes, such as al-Ghazali, who warned Muslims,"your coming unto it (hellfire) is certain, while your salvation therefrom is no more than conjecture. … fill up your heart therefore with a dread of that destination."Moreover, Abd Al-Aziz Al-Dabbagh gave precise details of the locations of the two abodes in terms of Islamic Cosmology, while noting that the ignorance of existence of the two abodes at present alone suffices to lead someone to Hell, and Shaykh Rifai attributed its bottom level to oppressors.
-Abdulqadir Jilani said that through the blessings of his students' association with him none of them were going to enter Hell, Abu Madyan Al-Ghawth in Hikam likened working for other than God to the past behavior of Hell's inhabitants.
+Many other prominent Sufis too had more conventional attitudes, such as al-Ghazali, who warned Muslims,"your coming unto it (hellfire) is certain, while your salvation therefrom is no more than conjecture. ... fill up your heart therefore with a dread of that destination."Moreover, Abd Al-Aziz Al-Dabbagh gave precise details of the locations of the two abodes in terms of Islamic Cosmology, while noting that the ignorance of existence of the two abodes at present alone suffices to lead someone to hell, and Shaykh Rifai attributed its bottom level to oppressors.
+Abdulqadir Jilani said that through the blessings of his students' association with him none of them were going to enter hell, Abu Madyan Al-Ghawth in Hikam likened working for other than God to the past behavior of hell's inhabitants.